Austin Obscenity Lawyers

 Relatedly, under Texas Statutes Section 43.22, the offense of obscene display or distribution occurs when someone knowingly or intentionally distributes or displays an obscene drawing, photograph, visual representation, or any other obscene material.
 To commit this offense, the individual must also be reckless about whether someone present might be offended or alarmed by this display or distribution.
 This means the person showing or distributing the material does not necessarily intend to offend someone, but they are aware of and disregard the risk that it might happen.
 A prosecutor must prove these elements—intentional or knowing display or distribution of obscene material, and recklessness regarding its potential to offend or alarm others—to secure a conviction.

-What is Needed for an Obscenity Conviction?
+What Is Needed for an Obscenity Conviction?

 For a prosecutor to successfully convict someone under Texas Statutes Section 43.23, they must prove certain elements.
 First, that the person knowingly promoted or possessed with the intent to promote any obscene material or device.
 This includes manufacturing, distributing, selling, or presenting this material.
 Also, if someone is in the business of dealing with this type of material, they are presumed to know its content.
 Additionally, possessing six or more obscene materials is presumed as an intent to promote them.